cscott/TurtleScript/README.rst

 also a commercially-important programming language, which is (sadly) important to many vocationally-minded educators.

+I've also been recently (re)inspired by the Smalltalk community, and in particular by Ian Piumarta's work on the small self-describing systems cola_ and maru_.
+The SELF bytecode format described in Chambers et al's `OOPSLA 89`_ paper was a further incentive to investigate minimal executable representations.
+The hope is that a few powerful optimizations can be employed against a tiny set of fundamental operations to create a compact and high-performance environment which is truly "turtles all the way down".

 .. _Etoys: http://wiki.laptop.org/go/Etoys
 .. _Scratch: http://scratch.mit.edu/
 .. _BYOB: http://byob.berkeley.edu/